mlai-bonn/SeminarDeepLearning/s02_Regularization.md

 When training a subnet its weights are shared with the original net.

-Since there are too many subnets to train we sample a subnet by selecting each non ouput neuron $n$ in layer $l$ with probability $p_l$
+Since there are exponentially many subnets of a NN it is not possible to train them all.
+In fact when dealing even with mid size nets one will be only able to train a tiny fraction of that set.
+So for each training process a subnet get sampled in the following way.
+Select each non ouput neuron $n$ in layer $l$ with probability $p_l$ ($p_l$ for the input layer is usually high with $0.8$ and $0.5$ for the other layers).

-($p_l$ for the input layer is usually high with $0.8$ and $0.5$ for the other layers).
+The resulting training routine is then: Sampling subnet, Training subnet, adjust wheigts in original net and iterate.

-Training routine is then: Sampling subnet, Training subnet, adjust wheigts in original net and iterate.
+The resulting NN can now not be used for prediction with normal forward propagation since e.g. each of the disjoint subnets were trained independently to solve the task so their predictions would add up ending up in a wrong result.
+One can get around by with an extra trick:

-Once training is done one can predict new data points by usual forward propagation but with each weight $w$ in layer $l$ multiplied by $p_l$.
+Predict new data points by usual forward propagation but with each weight $w$ in layer $l$ multiplied by $p_l$.

 In conclusion Dropout provides a cheap Regularization method (implementable in $\mathcal{O}(n)$), which forces the model to generalize since it is trained with subnets which have various topologies and a smaller capacity.

 ## Adverserial Training